ExplicITConsulting/set-outlooksignatures.com/quickstart.md

     First signatures in less than an hour
   </span>
 description: |
-  Quick Start Guide.
-Implementation help.
-First signatures in less than an hour.
+  First signatures in less than an hour
 image:
   path: "/assets/images/set-outlooksignatures benefactor circle opengraph1200x630.png"
   height: 1200